-Revenue for animal and mumps vaccines without a right of return provided to customers is recognized when delivery has occurred.
-Revenue for animal and mumps vaccines with a right of return provided to customers is recognized when payments are collected from customers as the Company currently does not have sufficient historical data to estimate returns for these products.
+Revenue for mumps vaccines without a right of return provided to customers is recognized when delivery has occurred.
+Revenue for mumps vaccines with a right of return provided to customers is recognized when payments are collected from customers.

 Deferred revenue is generally related to government stockpiling programs and advances received from customers.
 For government stockpiling programs of H5N1 vaccines, the Company generally obtains purchase authorizations from the government for a specified amount of products at a specified price and no rights of return are provided.
 Revenue is recognized when the government takes delivery of the products.
 If the products expire prior to delivery, these expired products are recognized as revenue once cash is received and the products have expired and passed government inspection.